rbc-research/dsos/README.md

 <img src="man/figures/README-iris-1.png" width="100%" />

 `dsos` also implements a method for confidence-based OOD detection via prediction uncertainty.
-Users can easily bring their own scores via the scoring function when needed.
+Users can easily plug in their own scores via the scoring function.

 ## Reference